Haneen-97/WesalTranslator/README.md

 ## “Wesal” Arabic Sign Language Translator

-“Wesal” is an Arabic web-based application implemented using Python that will run on any device without restriction.
-The system will translate the sign language into plain text and spoken language to facilitate communications between people.
+Wesal Translator is an Arabic web-based application implemented using Python.
+Uses AI techniques such as computer vision, deep learning, and NLP.
+The system comprises of two primary processes, image classification, and speech synthesizing.Computer vision is used to normalize images and convert them into grayscale.
+We described a deep learning approach for an image classification algorithm of Arabic sign language using CNN.The model achieved an accuracy of 99.61%, 100% for recall, F1 score, and precision.

 ## Requirements
 * TensorFlow version 2.1.0